 Debt that exists before a couple gets married, including student loans, is “individual property” and remains the sole responsibility of the partner who initially borrowed it.
-The other spouse cannot be compelled to repay this student debt.
+The other spouse cannot be compelled to repay this debt.

 Another clear-cut case is if you co-signed student loans with your partner.
-It doesn’t matter whether you took these out before or after marriage, or if you’re the co-signer or primary borrower.
+It doesn’t matter whether you took these out before or after marriage or if you’re the co-signer or primary borrower.
 You’re both be equally responsible for this student debt.

 The specifics of who owns student loans taken on during marriage can vary from state to state, as each will have its own laws about what’s considered community property.
-Student loans borrowed during the marriage, for example, might be considered “marital property” with shared responsibility, if you’re in a community property state.
+Student loans borrowed during the marriage, for example, might be considered marital property with shared responsibility if you’re in a community property state.

 If you have a complicated student debt situation or specific questions about how your state’s community property laws affect student debt, consider consulting a lawyer.
-They can give you the most complete and specific advice for your situation that’s in line with local rules.
+They can give you the most complete and specific advice for your situation that’s in line with local regulations.

 Do Your Partner’s Student Loans Affect Your Credit?

 Another common concern is how student loans and marriage might factor into your credit.
 When you get married, you continue to maintain a separate and individual credit report from your spouse.
-Your credit history file or score won’t be affected at all by your partner’s debt or credit history once you’re wed.
-So if you have student loans, you don’t have to worry about them having a negative impact on your spouse’s credit history.
+Your credit history file or score won’t be affected by your partner’s debt or credit history once you’re wed.
+So, if you have student loans, you don’t have to worry about them having a negative impact on your spouse’s credit history.
 These student loans won’t be listed on your spouse’s credit report.

-Will Student Loan Payments Change After Marriage?
+Will My Student Loan Payments Change After Marriage?